schmupu/ioBroker.asterisk/README.md

 ## Changelog

+### 1.0.5 (26.02.2019)
+* (Stübi) Asterisk adapter can create now asterisk configuration files.
+You have to rename and move them afterwards to the /etc/asterisk directory

 ### 1.0.4 (24.02.2019)
 * (Stübi) a new documentation for using Sipgate as provide.
 * (Stübi) Now you can call internal fritzbox numbers.
 You must change your extensions.ael if you install the version 1.0.4! (replace **10 => { ... }**  with **_. => { ... }**)